afernandezcanosa/aero_light_duty/README.md

 |  2016 Mazda CX9  |  0.8            |    -0.8         | 0.1       |    0.35    |
 |  2017 Ford F150  |                 |  	    	       |           |            |
 | 2011 Ford Fusion | 0.8             |     -0.8        |  0.1      |   0.35     |

+### 5.6.
+Correct angle of the lidars

+The 2D lidars seem to work better upside down.
+We tested them with the F150 and the Fusion inside Argonne.